Helicopter Accidents

 Common Injuries from Helicopter Crashes

-Because crashes are so violent, common offshore injuries are often very severe or fatal:
+Because helicopter crashes are so violent, offshore injuries are often catastrophic or fatal:

 Who Can Bring A Wrongful Death Claim?